-How Haegarda works
+How does Haegarda work?

 Haegarda in clinical trials

-Forty percent of patients who received the higher dose had no attacks at all.
+A Phase 3 clinical trial (NCT01912456) showed that injections of 40IU per kg dose of Haegarda reduced angioedema attacks by 89%, while a dose of 60IU per kg reduced the attacks by 95%.
+The results applied to patients with type 1 or 2 hereditary angioedema.
+Forty percent of patients who received the higher dose of Haegarda experienced no angioedema attacks.
 When attacks did occur, they were generally milder and less frequent.
 The trial ended in 2015, with the results published in the New England Journal of Medicine.

-CSL Behring conducted an extension of the Phase 3 trial (NCT02316353) to determine Haegarda’s long-term safety and efficacy.
-Patients who completed the trial were eligible to enroll in the long-term study, where they continued receiving the same doses for up to three years.
-The trial ended in September 2017.
-The results have yet to be published.
+CSL Behring conducted an extension study (NCT02316353) of the Phase 3 trial to determine Haegarda’s long-term safety and efficacy.
+Patients who completed the initial trial were eligible to enroll and continue to receive the same dose of treatment for up to three years.

 Angioedema News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.